offensive-vk/AwesomeScripts/README.md

   </a>
 </div>

-# AwesomeScripts - Custom Configs and Various Templates
+# AwesomeScripts - Configs and Various Templates

-Special Repo for Custom Scripts and Offensive / Biased Programs of Various Programming Languages.
+Explore a curated collection of custom scripts and templates designed for various programming languages.
+This repository provides a platform for developers to share and experiment with innovative tools, including some that may be considered offensive or biased.

-More Tool Configs are being added.
-Stay tuned for future updates.!
+Find scripts tailored to your preferred programming language.
-Kindly Double Check and Verify twice before running or executing any script or file in your computer.
+New tool configurations and scripts are added regularly.
-I would say try everything in a sandbox environment. *(VMs or Containers)*
+Always exercise caution and verify the intended behavior of any script before execution.
+It's highly recommended to test scripts in a controlled environment like a virtual machine or container.

 ## Quick Links and Navigation 🧭